 Some things that make it easier:

 - Don has a small day pack ready to go.
-We add a couple bottles of cold water water and two bars, and we can be out the door in 2 minutes!
+We add a couple bottles of cold water and cans of beer, a snack, and we can be out the door in 2 minutes!

 - We use it as a time to talk work, ideas, and family.
 Instead of sitting at a desk or table together, we get to squeeze in some exercise and time in nature while also feeling productive.